These Are The Best Memes Of 2019 So Far

 A sloth walks into a

 bar mansion in pursuit of love with an affable virgin, and a girl holding a tray of Fiji water bottles captivates a nation with her smoldering smize.
 Kanye West holds a Sunday Service on a hill at Coachella, and it looks a lot like Teletubbies.
-These are just a few of the best memes of the year, and it's only April, people!
+Gen Z upsets an entire generation with the simple "ok boomer."
+These are just a few of the best memes of the year, and it's not even over yet, people!

 What will be this year's Blue/Black vs. White/Gold Dress or Laurel vs. Yanny?
 It's too soon to tell.
-But I'm calling it now: 2019 shall be a great year for memes.
+But 2019 has been a great year for memes.

 Ahead, some of the best so far.